-In making determinations regarding these salary increases, the Compensation Committee considered information from and the analysis of its consultant, PM&P, where available.
-Differences in salary among officers are based on market median data and other factors as described above in this CD&A.
+In making determinations regarding these salary increases, the Compensation Committee considered information from and the analysis of its consultant, Pearl Meyer, where available.
+Differences in salary among officers are based on market median data and other factors as described in this CD&A.

-The Compensation Committee also considered that following the adjustments, base salary for the Named Executive Officers would vary from the market median in the following amounts: Mr. Jackson: -3%; Mr. Gutmann: -7%; Mr. Schromm: -3%; Mr. Rolls: -3%; and Mr. Rashid: -10%.
+The Compensation Committee also considered that following the adjustments, base salaries for the Named Executive Officers would vary from the market median in the following amounts: Mr. Jackson: +5%; Mr. Gutmann: 0%; Mr. Schromm: -11%; Mr. Hall: -6%; and Mr. Rashid: -16%.

 Semi-Annual Cash Incentive Programs.
 Due to the highly cyclical nature of the industry, the Company maintains a semi-annual cash incentive program.
-The 2014 program included the following parameters:
+The primary objectives of the program are to maximize return to shareholders and to retain our top performers.
+The 2016 program included the following parameters:

-- The 2014 program was a semi-annual plan providing for award opportunities based on first half 2014 and second half 2014 results. - Award opportunity for the program was based on two performance metrics that the Compensation Committee believed are easy for our various constituencies to understand and closely relate to and approximate return to stockholders: - i Adjusted EPS, weighted 80%; and - revenue growth, including acquisitions, weighted 20%. - The plan had various features that protected against unexpected outcomes. - Although a bonus could be paid on each metric, there would be no payout unless a threshold Adjusted EPS was achieved. - The program capped the bonus at 200% attainment factor and capped the amount that could be paid above target at 11% of our non-GAAP net income.
+- The 2016 program was a semi-annual plan providing for award opportunities based on first half and second half 2016 results. - As in 2015, the award opportunity for the program was based solely on Adjusted EPS. - The plan had various features that protected against unexpected outcomes. - i There would be no payout unless a threshold Adjusted EPS was achieved. - i The program capped the bonus at a 200% attainment factor and capped the amount that could be paid at 11% of our non-GAAP net income.

-- Each executive participating in the program was granted an award opportunity based on a threshold (0%), target (100%), and stretch (200%) amount of eligible target bonus, based on earned base salary compensation paid during the bonus period. - The potential payment for the bonus period was based on eligible compensation for the period times the executive's target bonus percentage times the attainment factor for the program. - The Compensation Committee may exercise negative discretion and pay such lesser amount as it determines.
+- We granted each executive participating in the program an award opportunity based on a threshold (0%), target (100%), and stretch (200%) amount of eligible target bonus, based on earned base salary compensation paid during the bonus period. - The potential payment for the bonus period was based on eligible compensation for the period times the executive's target bonus percentage times the attainment factor for the program period. - The Compensation Committee may exercise negative discretion and pay such lesser amount as it determines.

-Adjusted EPS will generally be consistent with the calculation contained in our earnings releases, which also contain a reconciliation of such measures to their most directly comparable GAAP measures.
-For purposes of calculating Adjusted EPS for our bonus program for the Named Executive Officers, our non-GAAP net income will generally include stock compensation expense and exclude the following items: restructuring, asset impairments and other, net; goodwill and intangible asset impairment; actuarial gains or losses on pension plans and other pension benefits; acquisition related costs; gain or loss on acquisitions; gain or loss on debt repurchase, debt exchange, early extinguishment of debt, etc.; expensing of inventory fair market value step up; amortization of acquisition related intangible assets; non-cash interest expense; adjustment to reflect cash taxes; and extraordinary items.
+For purposes of calculating Adjusted EPS for our bonus program for the Named Executive Officers, our non-GAAP net income will include stock compensation expense and 2016 acquisitions and exclude the following items: restructuring, asset impairments and other, net; goodwill and intangible asset impairment; actuarial gains or losses on pension plans and other pension benefits; acquisition related costs; gain or loss on acquisitions; gain or loss on debt repurchase, debt exchange, early extinguishment of debt, etc.; expensing of inventory fair market value step up; amortization of acquisition related intangible assets; non-cash interest expense; adjustment to reflect cash taxes; acquisition financing related cost; acquisition related break-up fees (incurred or owed); and unusual/non-recurring material items.
+However, an adjustment for unusual or non-recurring material items can only be made to reduce rather than increase an award that is intended to qualify for the performance-based compensation" below in this CD&A. Share repurchases are included in the budget.
+To the extent that the Company purchases shares in a materially different amount than in the budget, the Compensation Committee may exercise discretion to eliminate the impact of such repurchases on Adjusted EPS.
 Adjusted EPS will be determined by dividing our non-GAAP net income, as described above, by our diluted weighted-average common shares outstanding.